skip to Main Content

 • membership of the TOP Orchestra.

-TOP25 runs for three terms from January to December.
-The first term is free* and terms 2 and 3 just £75 per term.
+The first term is free* and terms 2 and 3 are just £78 per term.

 *There is a one-off non-refundable booking fee of £10.